timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-05.md

 read" can lead to unpredictable and unreliable results.
-While modern RPs will treat such inconsistencies as a "Failed Fetch" ([@!RFC9286]), it is best to avoid this situation since a failed fetch for one repository can cause the rejection of the publication point for a sub-CA when resources change.
+While modern RPs will treat such inconsistencies as a "Failed Fetch" ([@!RFC9286]), it is best to avoid this situation since a failed fetch for one repository can cause the rejection of delegated certificates and/or RPKI signed objects for a sub-CA when resources change.

 One way to ensure that rsyncd serves connected clients (RPs) with a consistent view of the repository is by configuring the rsyncd 'module' path to a path